 You can start by ensuring that the Runtime Broker has been consuming a majority chunk of your CPU processes, thus causing computer overheats.
 You must head to the Task Manager and check the processes tab to determine if it has been consuming the CPU space.
 If it has been occupying the space, you have to follow the given options to disable Runtime Broker.
 It involves tweaking your registry.
 Therefore, if you are not sure of your capability to do it alone, we recommend professional help.

 Here are the following steps:

 Windows 10 has been giving trouble to a lot of users with the issue of computers overheat.
-Many users have tried following the above steps, cleaning their fan, even reinstalling their third party anti-virus programs, but the problem did remains.
+Many users have tried following the above steps, cleaning their fan, even reinstalling their third-party anti-virus programs, but the problem remains.
 The reinstallation of Windows 10 can also be an option but hasn't proved to be useful.

 Windows 10 has been regularly updated by Microsoft, and one should keep checking for updates.
 You can check out other articles on the portal to see solutions to other problems that users face with Windows 10.

 Here are some issues that are related to Computer overheat in Windows 10: